SESYNC-ci/advanced-tidyverse-lesson/docs/_slides/tidyverse.md

 These are not strictly alternatives but you might compare it to using either: only using base R, which prioritizes stability (i.e. doesn't change as quickly), or [data.table](https://rdatatable.gitlab.io/data.table/), which prioritizes speed and concise syntax.

-If you want to up with new developments in the tidyverse, check out their [blog](https://www.tidyverse.org/blog/), videos from the [RStudio conferences](https://rstudio.com/resources/rstudioconf-2020/), or follow the developers on Twitter.
+If you want to up with new developments in the tidyverse, check out the [blog](https://www.tidyverse.org/blog/), videos from the [RStudio conferences](https://rstudio.com/resources/rstudioconf-2020/), or follow the developers on Twitter.

 ===